-It is important to have a clear record of which medicines have been administered to residents to ensure that they are receiving the correct prescribed treatment.
+It is important to have a clear record of which medicines have been administered to patients to ensure that they are receiving the correct prescribed treatment.

 A sample of the medicines administration records was reviewed.
 Most of the records were found to have been fully and accurately completed.
-A small number of missed signatures were brought to the attention of the manager for ongoing close monitoring.
+A small number of minor discrepancies were brought to the attention of the manager for ongoing close monitoring.
 The records were filed once completed and were readily retrievable for audit/review.

 Controlled drugs are medicines which are subject to strict legal controls and legislation.
 They commonly include strong pain killers.
 The receipt, administration and disposal of controlled drugs should be recorded in the controlled drug record book.
 There were satisfactory arrangements in place for the management of controlled drugs.
-Records were maintained to the required standard.